 Constant ER Visits

 Illness and accidents happen more frequently as we age.
 However, if your loved one is getting injured more than usual, that may be a sign that he or she is being abused.
 Watch out for multiple emergency room visits or hospitalizations, especially those that involve broken bones or an injury caused by another resident.

 Visits to the hospital, emergency room, and other treatments outside of routine care should be reported to the family members or primary caretaker promptly.
 If you are no longer being notified about accidents or injuries, find out why.
 A nursing home that is not taking proper care of your loved one may stop reporting things to avoid drawing attention to how frequently incidents are occurring.

 Not everyone in the health care field is able to work in a nursing home environment for a long period of time, leading to some resigning after only a few months.
 When this happens, the employee and employer are usually open regarding the reason the employee resigned.
 If the staff seems to change frequently with no explanations given, that could be a cause for alarm.
 Not only does a high turnover rate lower the overall standard of care at the facility, it could indicate that the facility is not properly checking the backgrounds of employees or that the environment is one that cannot be tolerated by the majority of workers.

 Share Your Concerns

 If you are concerned about the care your loved one’s nursing home is providing, do not hesitate to express your worry.
-The team at Hunter W. Morris, LLC is here to discuss your situation and help you determine what course of action is appropriate.
+Morris Law is here to discuss your situation and help you determine what course of action is appropriate.
 Contact us today to schedule a consultation with a nursing home abuse attorney so that we can begin providing you with the legal advice you deserve.